sharing the road

 Hope this helps the non-UHF & UHF people.

-Thanks to Peter Reed for sharing this with us.
+Thanks to Peter Reed for sharing this.